nishi-takao/CaptionWriter/docker/README.md

 ## Running
 Run run.sh with path to data directory.

-For example, if you want to add a caption to images in `/some/where/images`, you would do the following;
+For example, if you want to add captions to each image in `/some/where/images`, do the following;

 ```
 $ ./run.sh /some/where/images